Regression thresholds for guarded rollouts

 For a deeper explanation of how regression thresholds work in practice, read the blog post Defining regression thresholds for guarded rollouts.

 Regression thresholds can be misunderstood.
-Consider an error rate metric, where the lower is better.
+Consider an error rate metric, where lower is better.
 Here are some common incorrect interpretations:

 Correct interpretation: